pradeepreddy19/Search_DFS_BFS/README.md

 a.
 All the possible states are the positions our pichu could take
 i.
 In this scenario, our set of states would be all different nodes where our pichu could take a position legally (‘.’,’@’,’p’)
 ##### 2)	Initial State S0:
 a.
-The node that was given in the in the initial state, where pichu is in the cell or square (5,0)
+The node that was given in the initial state, in this case where pichu is in the cell or square (5,0)
 ##### 3)	A function of SUCC: S   encodes possible transitions of the system
 a.
 For a given cell where a pichu is at, the successor function gives all the possible squares our pichu can legally move in all compass directions (N, S, E & W) or (L, R, D, and U for left, right, down, and up)
 #### 4)	Set of Goal States: